ryan-kobayashi/music-rater/README.md

-Steven Xu and Ryan Kobayashi <br>

-This code is the html and css files for a website called Your Music Rater which allows users to rate music. <br>

-The landingpage file is index.html and the second page represented in our iframes is the topsongs.html file. landingpage2.css is the css for index.html and topsongs.css is the css for topsongs.html.
-All of our images used are contained within the "assets" directory with star rating contained in the "star-ratings" directory. <br>
+# About

+**Your Music Rater** is a simple website designed for music enthusiasts to rate their favorite songs and share them with others.
+This repository contains the necessary HTML and CSS files to create the static landing page for this website.

+# Files
+* **Landing Page**: The main page is `index.html`.
+* **Top Songs**: The second page, which is used within iframes, is `topsongs.html`.
+* `landingpage2.css`: This CSS file styles the landing page.
+* `topsongs.css`: This CSS file styles the top songs page.

+# Assets
+All images used in the website are stored in the `assets/` directory.
+Additionally, unique font icons are also located in this directory.

+# Useage
+To run the code and preview the website:
+1. Clone this repository.
-To run the code, run the index.html file locally in your browser.
+2. Open the `index.html` file in your browser.

+# Authors
+* Steven Xu
+* Ryan Kobayashi

+*Work distribution: 50/50*

+---

+*This site was designed and published as part of the COMP 333 Software Engineering class at Wesleyan University.
+This is a training exercise.*